visciang/cake/README.md

 Cake pipelines are defined via `Cakefile`.

-The `Cakefile` of a project pipeline should sit at the root directory of the project.
+The `Cakefile` of a project pipeline can be placed the root directory of the project.
+A different path than the default one can be specified via [`--file`](#global-options).

 ### Targets